 Shanklin & Sandown Golf Club is an 18 hole heathland course that was established in 1900 and sits in a prime position on the Isle-Of-Wight.
-Tony Mears has been the Head Greenskeeper there since 2011 but has more than 40 years of experience in greenskeeping.
-He has published articles on training and motivating greenkeepers so they are well positioned to bring the golf club into the 21st Century.
+Micah Knight has been leading the green keeping Team since 2020 and is taking the club into the future.

 In the past, drainage has been a problem on the course.
 Over time, the current drainage on the 18th fairway has silted up, so during 2022, a more efficient and modern ‘rope drainage’ system has been installed on problem areas that has resulted in a significant improvement.
 The challenges ahead are to meet the sustainability programme from the R&A and to optimise the playing quality of the course without impacting the natural conservation and nature within the course.